Utkarshvr/BudgetWise/README.md

 ## Who It's For

-BudgetWise is designed for individuals who want to:
+BudgetWise was built for users who want to:

 - Track their daily income and expenses with ease
 - Plan and allocate funds across different spending categories